AOPA will be closing at 2:30 p.m. EDT, August 29th, in observance of the Labor Day Holiday. We will reopen on 8:30 a.m. EDT, Tuesday, September 2nd.

 Fuel management goes beyond checking the tanks during preflight.
 For some airplanes, fuel tank selection is as easy as selecting "both."
 In others, like the PA-32, selecting and then verifying that the proper fuel tank is being used can be the difference between an accident and a safe, uneventful flight.

-For more information about fuel management, see AOPA Air Safety Foundation's Fuel Awareness Safety Advisor , or order the Fuel Awareness DVD online.
+For more information about fuel management, see AOPA Air Safety Institute's Fuel Awareness Safety Advisor.

 Return to the ePilot accident report main page.